awsdocs/amazon-transcribe-developer-guide/doc_source/batch-medical-conversation.md

 # Transcribing an audio file of a medical conversation<a name="batch-medical-conversation"></a>

 Use a batch transcription job to transcribe audio files of medical conversations\.
 You can use this to transcribe a clinician\-patient dialogue\.
-You can start a batch transcription job in either the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation or the Amazon Transcribe Medical console\.
+You can start a batch transcription job in either the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API or the Amazon Transcribe Medical console\.

-When you start a medical transcription job with the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation, you specify `PRIMARYCARE` as the value of the `Specialty` parameter\.
+When you start a medical transcription job with the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API, you specify `PRIMARYCARE` as the value of the `Specialty` parameter\.

 ## Console<a name="batch-med-conversation-console"></a>